CygnaLabsOpenSource/terraform-provider-ipcontrol/docs/resources/ipcontrol_dns_domain.md

 ### ⚠️ Force Replacement Parameters
-The following fields after changes will require deleting and recreating the resource:
+The following fields cannot be changed after creation.
+Changes will require deleting and recreating the resource:
-* `domain_name` - Can't change after created in IPControl.
+* `domain_name`
-* `derivative` - Can't change after created in IPControl.
+* `derivative`

 ## Example Usage